yongjinjiang/MySQL_Sakila_Project/README.md

 ## Usage
- 1. download the database Sakila from this [url](https://dev.mysql.com/doc/sakila/en/sakila-installation.html).
+ 1. download and install the database Sakila from this [url](https://dev.mysql.com/doc/sakila/en/sakila-installation.html).
  2. install [work bench](https://www.mysql.com/products/workbench/) as visual tool to use MySQL.
  3. run any queries from 1a-8c described in the following, with corresponding query codes given in the file homework.sql.